 Dean Epps’ leadership during the economic downturn in the years following 2009 drew national attention to Temple Law and to the Dean as an influential voice within legal education.
 In addition to expanding its experiential offerings, the Law School made significant enhancements to its business and transactional law curriculum.
 In 2013, Temple Law alumnus Murray H. Shusterman ’36 gave the Law School $1.1 million to establish the Shusterman Professorship in Transactional and Business Law.

-Dean Epps also worked during this time to create a space at Temple Law School that would further a core element of her vision for the school: a Center for Social Justice.
+Dean Epps also worked during this time to create a program at Temple Law School that would further a core element of her vision for the school: a Center for Social Justice.
 In 2013, through a $1.5 million gift from Stephen and Sandra Sheller, the Sheller Center for Social Justice at Temple Law School came into being.
-Housed at the Gittis Student Center at 13th and Montgomery, the Sheller Center partners with local community advocacy organizations to address civil access to justice issues confronting underserved populations.
+Housed on the 4th floor of Klein Hall, the Sheller Center partners with local community advocacy organizations to address civil access to justice issues confronting underserved populations.
+The Law School added further resources in support of students pursuing social justice work in 2015 with the establishment of The Honorable Joyce Kean Social Justice Scholarship, funded by $500,000 gift from The Hon.
+Joyce (LAW ’79) and Dr. Herbert Kean.

-Temple University was founded in 1884 by Dr. Russell H. Conwell as an outgrowth of his ministry at the Baptist Temple.
-Dr. Conwell wanted to make higher education available to all capable and motivated students regardless of their backgrounds and finances.
+Temple University was founded in 1884 as an outgrowth of Conwell’s ministry at the Baptist Temple.
+Conwell wanted to make higher education available to all capable and motivated students regardless of their backgrounds and finances.
 His college began as informal classes for seven people and was first housed in the meeting rooms of his church.

-Over 125 years later, having emerged as a major educational enterprise, Temple University continues the Conwell mission.
-Today, Temple enrolls about 39,000 students, is the 27th largest university in the United States and is one of the nation’s leading centers of professional education (law, dentistry, medicine, pharmacy, and podiatric medicine).
+132 years later, having emerged as a major educational enterprise, Temple University continues the Conwell mission.
+Today, Temple enrolls about 38,000 students, is ranked in the top tier of the Carnegie Classification for Institutions of Higher Education, and is one of the nation’s leading centers of professional education (law, dentistry, medicine, pharmacy, and podiatric medicine).

 Temple Law is proud of its Conwellian heritage, and remains committed to providing access to a world class legal education regardless of means or family background.